CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

    # Third party imports
    import qtawesome as qta

-With that, we can write our first widget like this
+With that, we can write our first widget like this:

 .. code-block:: python